 Epionce's body lotion contains essential fatty acids, ceramides, meadowfoam, and flax extracts to moisturize, strengthen the skin barrier, and protect against free radicals.
 And any irritation or inflammation is relieved with ingredients like rose hip, safflower, and avocado complex.

 Drugstore favorite Cetaphil has its own body lotion for mature skin.
-This one has potent antioxidants and niacinamide that promotes healthy, hydrated, glowy skin.
+This one has potent antioxidants and niacinamide that promote healthy, hydrated, glowy skin.
 It's recommended to use this at night so you can see the difference in the morning.

 Gold Bond's body lotion for mature skin contains seven plumping moisturizers, three vitamins, proteins, and lipids to quench the skin and keep it hydrated for 24 hours.
 And even better, the lotion is quick-absorbing, not greasy, and hypoallergenic.